polisek/pls_jobsystem/README.md

 ## Questions
 **Do I need to create a job in the database or in the framework?:** Yes, this script will not create anything in your db, but you can customize it.

+## Features and updates
+**Update 25.2.2024**
+- You can create an alarm
+- You can create a cash register.

 ## Preview
 https://youtu.be/BK9EfBzi-Eg